Healthy Life Trainer

 • ×

-Check also my nut and date energy balls Recipe.
+If you are like me and love energy bites, I am sure you will also like my nut and date energy balls Recipe.

-You can also make them in no time; just throw all the ingredients in the food processor, blend, then form into balls, and then enjoy the best, quick snacks ever.
+Personally, I like these easy energy power balls because I can make them in no time; just throw all the ingredients in the food processor, blend, then form into balls, and then enjoy the best, quick snacks ever.

-Whether you like to call them power balls, date balls, energy balls, they are healthy, delicious, and perfect snacks for kids and adults.
+Whether you like to call them power balls, date balls, energy bites, energy balls, they are delicious, and perfect snacks for kids and adults.

 No-Bake Energy Bites Ingredients

-How To Make Healthy Energy Balls With Date And Oat?
+How To Make Energy Balls With Date And Oat?

-• Put the coconut onto a plate and roll the balls onto the coconut.
+Three: Put the coconut onto a plate and roll the balls onto the coconut.
 Make sure they’re covered well with the coconut.
+Serve and enjoy.

 • To make the balls the same size, measure them using a tablespoon or a cookie scoop.